osu-mlpp/roadmap/roadmap.md

 6. Neural network to output pp from a beatmap (trained by the generated estimations)
 7. (Potentially) a pp estimator from a few neural network pp samples to improve real time pp estimation performances

-Bellow is the roadmap of things left to do.
+# Roadmap (Things to do)
 Note : Those parts and tasks are not needed to be done in order, and doing them in parallel should help advancing faster in the project.

-# Roadmap (Things to do)

 ## Part 1 - Theory